 The non-executive independent Chairman, Mr Ng Kee Choe, is responsible for leading the Board and ensuring that the Board is effective in all aspects of its role.
-The P&GCEO, Mr Lim Ming Yan, has full executive responsibilities over the business directions and operational decisions of the Group, and is responsible for making strategic proposals, implementing the approved strategies and policies and conducting the Group's business.
+The P&GCEO, Mr Lim Ming Yan, has full executive responsibilities to manage the Group's business and to develop and implement Board approved policies.

 The Chairman and the P&GCEO are not immediate family members.
 The separation of the roles of the Chairman and the P&GCEO and the resulting clarity of roles provide a healthy professional relationship between the Board and Management, and facilitate robust deliberations on the Group's business activities and the exchange of ideas and views to help shape the strategic process.

 The current Board comprises individuals who are business leaders and professionals with financial, banking, real estate, legal, investment and accounting backgrounds.
-The varied backgrounds of the Directors enable Management to benefit from their respective expertise and diverse background.
-The Board also considers gender as an important aspect of diversity alongside factors such as the age, ethnicity and educational background of its members, as it believes that diversity in the Board's composition contributes to the quality of its decision making.
-The Company will continue to consider the merits of the candidates in its Board renewal process and believes that doing so will meet its aim of achieving diversity of perspectives as described above.
+The Board recognises the benefits of having a diverse Board.
+Diversity in the Board's composition not only contributes to the quality of its decision making through diversity of perspectives in its boardroom deliberations, the varied backgrounds of the Directors also enable Management to benefit from their respective expertise and diverse backgrounds.
+The Board also considers gender an important aspect of diversity alongside factors such as the age, ethnicity and educational, business and professional background of its members.
+The Board is committed to diversity and will continue to consider the differences in the skillsets, gender, age, ethnicity and educational, business and professional background in determining the optimal composition of the Board in its Board renewal process.

 Election of Board members is the prerogative and right of shareholders.
-The Constitution requires one-third of its Directors (prioritised by length of service since the previous re-election or appointment and who are not otherwise required to retire) to retire and subject themselves to re-election by shareholders at every annual general meeting (AGM) (one-third rotation rule).
-In addition, any newly appointed Director (whether as an additional Director or to fill a casual vacancy) will submit himself or herself for retirement and re-election at the AGM immediately following his or her appointment.
-Thereafter, he or she will be subject to the one-third rotation rule.
+The Constitution requires one-third of its Directors (prioritised by length of service since the previous reelection or appointment and who are not otherwise required to retire) to retire and subject themselves to reelection by shareholders (one-third rotation rule) at every annual general meeting (AGM).
+In addition, any newly appointed Director (whether as an additional Director or to fill a casual vacancy) will submit himself or herself for retirement and election at the AGM immediately following his or her appointment.
+Thereafter, he or she is subject to the one-third rotation rule.

-With regard to the re-appointment/re-election of existing Directors each year, the NC advises the Board on those Directors who are retiring or due for consideration to retire in accordance with the provisions of the Constitution and the Companies Act.
-The NC makes recommendations to the Board as to whether the Board should support the re-appointment/re-election of a Director who is retiring.
+With regard to the reelection of existing Directors each year, the NC advises the Board of those Directors who are retiring or due for consideration to retire in accordance with the provisions of the Constitution.
+The NC makes recommendations to the Board as to whether the Board should support the reelection of a Director who is retiring.
 In making recommendations, the NC will undertake a process of review of the retiring non-executive Director's performance during the period in which the non-executive Director has been a member of the Board.
-Each member of the NC will recuse himself or herself from deliberations on his or her own re-appointment/re-election.
-Shareholders are provided with relevant information on the candidates for election or re-election.
+Each member of the NC will recuse himself or herself from deliberations on his or her own reelection.
+Shareholders are provided with relevant information in the Annual Report on the candidates for election or reelection.

 The P&GCEO, as a Board member, is also subject to the one-third rotation rule.
 His role as P&GCEO is separate from his position as a Board member, and does not affect the ability of shareholders to exercise their right to select all Board members.

-On the issue of Board renewal, the Company believes that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of the Group's business; renewal or replacement of a Director therefore does not necessarily reflect his performance or contributions to date.
-The Board has established the guideline that a non-executive Director will serve a maximum of two three-year terms, and any extension of term will be individually considered by the NC which will make its recommendation to the Board.
+On Board renewal, the Company believes that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of the Group's business; renewal or replacement of a Director therefore does not necessarily reflect his or her performance or contributions to date.

-Guideline 4.4 of the Code recommends that the Board should determine the maximum number of listed company board representations which any director may hold, and disclose this in the annual report.
-The Board is of the view that the limit on the number of listed company directorships that an individual may hold should be considered on a case-by-case basis, as a person's available time and attention may be affected by many different factors such as whether he or she is in full-time employment and his or her other responsibilities.
-A director with multiple directorships is expected to ensure that sufficient attention can be and is given to the affairs of the Group.
-The Board believes that each Director is best placed to determine and ensure that he or she is able to devote sufficient time and attention to discharge his or her duties and responsibilities as a director of the Company, bearing in mind his or her other commitments.
-In considering the nomination of any individual for appointment or re-election, the NC will take into account, among other things, the competing time commitments faced by any such individual with multiple Board memberships as well as his or her other principal commitments.
-All Directors had confirmed that notwithstanding the number of their individual listed company board representations and other principal commitments which each of them held, they were able to devote sufficient time and attention to the affairs of the Company.
+Guideline 4.4 of the Code recommends that the Board determines the maximum number of listed company board appointments which any Director may hold, and discloses this in the annual report.
+In view of the responsibilities of a Director, the Board is cognisant of the need for Directors to be able to devote sufficient time and attention to adequately perform their roles.
+However, the Board has not imposed any limit as it has taken the view that the limit on the number of listed company directorships that an individual may hold should be considered on a case-by-case basis, as a person's available time and attention may be affected by many different factors, such as whether he or she is in full-time employment and the nature of his or her other responsibilities.
+A Director with multiple directorships is expected to ensure that sufficient attention can be and is given to the affairs of the Company.
+The Board believes that each Director is best placed to determine and ensure that he or she is able to devote sufficient time and attention to discharge his or her duties and responsibilities as a Director of the Company, bearing in mind his or her other commitments.
+In considering the nomination of any individual for appointment or reelection and in its annual review of each Director's ability to commit time to the affairs of the Company, the NC takes into account, among other things, the attendance record of the Directors at meetings of the Board and Board Committees, the competing time commitments faced by any such individual with multiple board memberships as well as his or her other principal commitments.
+All Directors had confirmed that notwithstanding the number of their individual listed company board appointments and other principal commitments which each of them held, they were able to devote sufficient time and attention to the affairs of the Company.
 The Board also notes that, as at the date of this Report, none of the independent Directors serves on more than four listed company boards.
-Taking into account also the attendance record of the Directors at meetings of Board and Board Committees during FY 2015 (set out on page 41 of this Annual Report), the Board is of the view that the current commitments of each of its Directors are reasonable and each of the Directors is able to and has been adequately carrying out his or her duties.
+Taking into account also the attendance record of the Directors at meetings of the Board and Board Committees in FY 2016 (set out on page 43 of this Annual Report) and contributions to the Board's deliberations as well as availability outside formal Board meetings, the Board is of the view that the current commitments of each of its Directors are reasonable and each of the Directors is able to and has been adequately carrying out his or her duties.

 Each year, the NC undertakes a process to evaluate the effectiveness of the Board as a whole and the Board Committees.
-An external consultant was engaged to facilitate the evaluation process for the Board's performance in FY 2015.
+An external consultant was engaged to facilitate the evaluation process of the Board's performance in FY 2016.
 The consultant is independent of and is not related to the Company or any of its Directors.
 As part of the process, questionnaires were sent by the consultant to the Directors and Management and the findings were evaluated by the consultant and reported, together with the recommendations of the consultant, to the Chairman of the Board (also Chairman of the NC).
-The evaluation categories covered in the survey questionnaire included Board composition, information management, Board processes, corporate integrity and social responsibility, managing company's performance, strategy review, Board Committees effectiveness, P&GCEO performance and succession planning, Director development and management, and managing risk and adversity.
-The findings and the recommendations of the consultant were deliberated upon by the Board.
+One-on-one interviews were also conducted.
+The interviews focused on seeking clarifications to the feedback obtained from the responses in the questionnaires, and broader questions were also raised to help validate certain survey findings.
+The evaluation categories covered in the questionnaire included Board composition, information management, Board processes, corporate integrity and social responsibility, managing company performance, strategy review, Board Committee effectiveness, P&GCEO performance and succession planning, Director development and management, and managing risk and adversity.
+The Board has considered and followed up with the findings and recommendations of the consultant.

 Access to Information